okteto/build/README.md

 The path to the Okteto Manifest or name of the Dockerfile.

+### `path`

+The path where the build is run.
+For repositories with Okteto Manifest, path represents the service of the Manifest to be built.
+Context is defined in the manifest.

+For repositories with Dockerfile, path represents the directory where the build should be run.

 ## Example usage

 This example runs the context action and then builds and pushes an image.